ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark

-To address these limitations, we propose a new synthetic low-light video pipeline and a framework (ELVIS) for improving the performance of existing VIS methods on low-light videos without the need for alternative data.
+To address these limitations, we propose a new synthetic low-light video pipeline and a domain adaptation framework (ELVIS) for improving the performance of existing VIS methods on low-light videos without the need for alternative data.
 An example of ELVIS’s capabilities is shown in~\cref{fig:hero}.
-Our contributions are three-fold: \begin{itemize} \item We introduce the \textbf{first} low-light Video Instance Segmentation (VIS) method, \textbf{ELVIS}, which integrates a pixel-decoder enhancement module into existing VIS architectures to disentangle degradation features from scene content, thereby boosting their performance in low-light videos. \item We develop the \textbf{first} physics-based degradation model for synthesizing \textbf{low-light videos}, incorporating illumination adjustment, blur degradations, and camera noise. \item We propose a novel unsupervised Video Degradation Profiler Network (VDP-Net), trained in an unsupervised manner to accurately estimate degradation profiles, enabling calibration-free synthesis of real low-light videos. \end{itemize}
+Our contributions are three-fold: \begin{itemize} \item We propose \textbf{ELVIS}, the \textbf{first} low-light Video Instance Segmentation (VIS) framework, which integrates an enhancement decoder into existing VIS architectures to disentangle degradation from scene content, thereby boosting performance in low-light videos. \item We develop the \textbf{first} physics-based degradation model for synthesizing \textbf{low-light videos}, incorporating illumination adjustment, blur degradations, and camera noise. \item We propose a novel Video Degradation Profiler Network (VDP-Net), trained in an \textbf{unsupervised manner}, to accurately estimate degradation profiles, enabling calibration-free synthesis of realistic low-light videos. \end{itemize}